JimmyBowcott/knight-moves/README.md

 <a href='https://jimmybowcott.github.io/knight-pathfinder/'>LIVE PAGE</a>

-<p>Interactive knight pathfinder which finds the fastest path to the specified piece using BFS.<br>
+<p>Interactive knight pathfinder written in vanilla JS/CSS which finds the fastest path to the specified piece using BFS.<br>
 Drag the pieces to a square and press start to run.</p>

 ![Demo](./dist/media/KnightMoves.gif)